Tomark

 Tomark s.r.o. is a Slovak aircraft manufacturer based in Prešov and founded in 1995.
 The company specializes in the design and manufacture of ready-to-fly ultralight aircraft.

 The company is a Společnost s ručením omezeným (sro), a Slovak private limited company.
-It was started as a mechanical engineering company working in such industries as automotive production and has a division, TomarkAero that produces the aircraft designs.
+It was started as a mechanical engineering company working in such industries as automotive production and has a division, TomarkAero, that produces the aircraft designs.

-The company's first design is the Tomark Viper SD4, a low-wing, two seat aircraft that was first flown on 1 November 2006 and accepted by the American Federal Aviation Administration as an approved special light-sport aircraft in 2010.
+The company's first design was the Tomark Viper SD4, a low-wing, two-seat aircraft that was first flown on 1 November 2006 and accepted by the American Federal Aviation Administration as an approved special light-sport aircraft in 2010.

 The second design, the Tomark Skyper GT9, is a high-wing, two seat ultralight, designed for flight training and touring, introduced in 2014.
 It was designed for the Fédération Aéronautique Internationale microlight rules and US light-sport aircraft rules and complies with the Czech UL2-1 and ELSA as well as German LTF-UL rules.